knid/httpy/README.md

 </a>
 <br/>

-# httpy: Modern, user-friendly, programmable command-line HTTP client for the API.
+# httpy: Programmable CLI HTTP client for the API.